 Davies & MacAdam 302

 Height x diameter: 4.1 x 8.3 cm (1 5/8 x 3 1/4 in.)

 Not On View

-Funerary cone fragment with cone apex missing and traces of white priming.
-Circular stamp impression on head with an undivided register, identifying owners: “Fourth Prophet of Amen, Neferhotep and his wife, Lady of the House Amenhotep.”
-(Hm-ntr 4-nw n Imn Nfr-Htp MAa-xrw Hm.f Hmt nbt-pr Imn-Htp)
+Funerary cone fragment of reddish clay with tapering cone element broken off and missing; traces of red paint/wash.
+Circular stamp impression on head with an undivided register, identifying owners: “Fourth Prophet of Amen, Neferhotep, True-of-Voice, and his wife, Lady of the House Amenhotep.”
+(Hm-ntr 4-nw n Imn Nfr-Htp MAa-xrw Hmt.f nbt-pr Imn-Htp)

 Funerary cones were components of a frieze, inserted above the doors of private tombs, particularly in the Theban region.
 They have been variously interpreted as: name-plates of sorts to identify the tomb owner, decorative memorials, boundary markers for a tomb, dummy bread loaves or meat offerings, symbolic roof beams, or (for the visible circular head) depictions of the sun disk.

 For other examples of this tomb owner see: Res.72.260; Res.72.261; 72.1761; 72.1862; 72.1763.

 Davies and Macadam, A Corpus of Inscribed Egyptian Funerary Cones (1957), type #302.

 By 1836: Robert Hay Collection, Linplum, Scotland; 1863: to his son, Robert James Alexander Hay; 1868-1872: Way Collection, Boston (purchased by Samuel A. Way through London dealers Rollin and Feuardent, 27 Haymarket); 1872: given to the MFA by Samuel's son, C. Granville Way.